When Good and Reproducible Results are a Giant with Feet of Clay: The Importance of Software Quality in NLP: Introduction

-On the other hand, \citet{denkowski-neubig-2017-stronger,dror-etal-2018-hitchhikers,marie-etal-2021-scientific} documented a disregard for best evaluation practices in machine translation (MT).
-This includes the failure to utilize strong baselines, standardized metric scores, consistent experimental settings, and proper statistical significance testing, all of which undermine the reliability of the research findings.

-Assuming that the growing awareness of these concerns and the ongoing endeavors will tackle them, a fundamental question remains: \textbf{Are reproducibility and thorough evaluation against robust baselines sufficient to ensure the validity of research findings?} \citet{Peng-2011-reproducible} showed that reproducibility alone is insufficient to \enquote{\textit{guarantee the quality, correctness, or validity of the published results}}, since the code employed to produce them may not accurately execute its intended purpose.
-Furthermore, a flawed code that produces good and easily reproducible results runs the risk of becoming the foundation for further research, ultimately resulting in unreliable and potentially misleading findings \citep{McCullough-2008-replicable}.
+However, a fundamental question remains regarding the initial assumption: \textbf{are reproducibility and thorough evaluation against robust baselines sufficient to ensure the soundness of a research finding?} According to \citet{Peng-2011-reproducible}, reproducibility alone does not \enquote{\textit{guarantee the quality, correctness, or validity of the published results}} since the code employed to produce them may not accurately execute its intended purpose.
+This entails inherent risks, as flawed code that produces good and easily reproducible results can propagate as the foundation for further research, ultimately leading to further unreliable and potentially misleading findings \citep{McCullough-2008-replicable}.

-In light of the above considerations, this study is a call to action, underpinned by empirical evidence, to enhance the dependability of published NLP findings.
-In particular, our contributions are: \begin{enumerate}[leftmargin=14pt]
+Expanding on these observations, this paper is a call to action, underpinned by empirical evidence, to bolster the dependability of NLP findings by complementing current initiatives toward reproducibility and experimental soundness with equal emphasis on \textit{software quality}.
+To this end, we adopt as a reference framework the principles of software quality assurance (SQA -- \citealt{Buckley-1984-sqa,tripathy2011software}), which have so far been overlooked by our community.
+Building on this foundation, we contribute as follows: